-B-type natriuretic peptide and N-terminal pro-BNP both fall in concentration after effective therapeutic treatment of chronic heart failure, which means that serial measurements have shown some promise in therapeutic management.
-However the effectiveness and use of serial BNP measurements in monitoring patient response to acute heart failure treatment is still under investigation (Wilson S Colucci, 2024).
+BNP and N-terminal pro-BNP both fall in concentration after effective therapeutic treatment of chronic heart failure which means that serial measurements have shown some promise in therapeutic management.

+However, the effectiveness and use of serial BNP measurements in monitoring patient response to acute heart failure treatment is still under investigation.
+(Wilson S Colucci, 2023)